mlrun/mlrun/docs/projects/workflows.md

-## Project Workflows and Automation
+# Project Workflows and Automation

-Workflows are used to run multiple dependent steps in a graph (DAG) which execute project functions and access project data, parameters, secrets.
+A workflow is a definition of execution of functions.
+It defines the order of execution of multiple dependent steps in a DAG.
+A workflow can reference the project’s params, secrets, artifacts, etc. It can also use a function execution output as a function execution input (which, of course, defines the order of execution).

-MLRun support running workflows on a `local` or [`kubeflow`](https://www.kubeflow.org/docs/components/pipelines/overview/pipelines-overview/) pipeline engine, the `local` engine runs the workflow as a local process which is simpler for debug and running simple/sequential tasks, the `kubeflow` ("kfp") engine runs as a task over the cluster and support more advanced operations (conditions, branches, etc.). you can select the engine at runtime (kubeflow specific directives like conditions and branches are not supported by the `local` engine).
+MLRun supports running workflows on a `local` or [`kubeflow`](https://www.kubeflow.org/docs/components/pipelines/overview/pipelines-overview/) pipeline engine.
+The `local` engine runs the workflow as a local process, which is simpler for debuggimg and running simple/sequential tasks.
+The `kubeflow` ("kfp") engine runs as a task over the cluster and supports more advanced operations (conditions, branches, etc.).
+You can select the engine at runtime.
+Kubeflow-specific directives like conditions and branches are not supported by the `local` engine.

-Workflowes are saved/registered in the project using the {py:meth}`~mlrun.projects.MlrunProject.set_workflow`, workflows are executed using the {py:meth}`~mlrun.projects.MlrunProject.run` method or using the CLI command `mlrun project`.
+Workflows are saved/registered in the project using the {py:meth}`~mlrun.projects.MlrunProject.set_workflow`.
+Workflows are executed using the {py:meth}`~mlrun.projects.MlrunProject.run` method or using the CLI command `mlrun project`.

-Please refer to the [**tutorials section**](../tutorial/index.md) for complete examples.
+Refer to the [**tutorials section**](../tutorial/index.md) for complete examples.

+**Contents**
 * [**Composing workflows**](#composing-workflows)
 * [**Saving workflows**](#saving-workflows)
 * [**Running workflows**](#running-workflows)

-### Composing workflows
+## Composing workflows

 Workflows are written as a python function which make use of function [operations (run, build, deploy)](Run_project_functions) operations and can access project parameters, secrets and artifacts using {py:meth}`~mlrun.projects.MlrunProject.get_param`, {py:meth}`~mlrun.projects.MlrunProject.get_secret` and {py:meth}`~mlrun.projects.MlrunProject.get_artifact_uri`.